-The town of Moena lies on the border between Val di Fassa and Val di Fiemme.
+The village of Moena lays amid Val di Fassa and Val di Fiemme.

-The “Fairy of the Dolomites” is tucked away in the rich green of woods and pastures and embraced by the pale, impressive frame of the Dolomites – UNESCO world heritage.
+The “Fairy of the Dolomites” is located in a basin surrounded by the rich green of woods and meadows, pastures and nature, embraced by the pale, impressive frame of the Dolomites – UNESCO World Heritage.

-One of the distinguishing features of the “Pale Mountains” is that they “blush” ad dusk.
-It is a natural phenomenon called enrosadira, the alpenglow that bathes the imposing heights of the Dolomites with impressive shades of pink and orange, adding to Moena’s idyllic appeal.
+The “Pale Mountains” incredibly “blush” at dusk.
+It is a natural phenomenon called “Enrosadira”, the alpenglow that bathes the imposing heights of the Dolomites with impressive shades of pink and orange adding to Moena’s idyllic appeal.

-Moena is also a top destination for Nordic ski fans – the cross-country ski runs in Val di Fassa offer the extra perk of fantastic panoramas and the chance to meet Italian champion Cristian Zorzi, who comes to train right here in Moena.
+Moena is also a top destination for Nordic ski fans – the cross-country ski runs in Val di Fassa offer the extra perk of fantastic panoramas and the chance to meet the Italian worldchampion Cristian Zorzi who was born here.

 The local culinary scene is dominated by tasty stars such as the Puzzone Moena PDO, the famous Val di Fassa cheese that has become a Slow Food presidium.
 Taste it to add a pinch of dairy excellence to your holiday experiences!

-However, the cultural life of Moena and Val di Fassa is not only a matter of taste buds.
-Just go for a shopping round in the town centre and you will see what we mean.
-In the many workshops and through the stalls of the street markets, you will be able to admire the local craftsmanship, fruit of a long-standing tradition that is ingrained in the very DNA of the valley and its people.
+However, the tradition of Moena and Val di Fassa is not only a matter of taste buds.
+If you take your time strolling around in the village you will see what we mean.
+You will be able to admire the local craftsmanship as fruit of a long-standing tradition ingrained in the DNA of the valley and its people.

 Strada De Moene nr.
 67 38035 Moena (TN - IT)

 Tel. +39 0462 573194 - Fax +39 0462 574412